Optimizing quantum-enhanced Bayesian multiparameter estimation of phase and noise in practical sensors: Precision bounds for the multiparameter estimation

-which we express in terms of the median instead of the expectation value on the Bayesian posterior distribution, due to the fact that the former is much less sensitive to outliers that are always present in the task of rotation estimation~\cite{cimini2021non}.
-It is possible to impose a theoretical lower limit on~(\ref{eq:medianMerit}) which can be used to evaluate the quality of our experimental data.
+with the median taken on the $M$ executions.
+This is the median square error over the different estimates, each obtained, as usual in quantum metrology, as the mean of the posterior distribution.
+The choice to compute the median instead of the average is due to the fact, that the former is much less sensitive to outliers which are always present in such estimation protocols (see Appendix A).
+It is possible to impose a theoretical lower limit on~(\ref{eq:medianMerit}) which can be used to evaluate the quality of our experiment.
 Specifically, we can write:

-with $C_G$ being a constant determined by solving numerically an optimization for the Mean Square Error (MSE) of the estimation, and $\xi$ a pre-factor that helps in translating the MSE bound into an inequality for the median error~\cite{SI}.
+where the constant $\widetilde{C_G}$ is defined and computed in Appendix A via non-linear programming on the Cramér-Rao bound and connecting the mean square error to the median square error.
+This bound is legit if we assume the local asymptotic normality (LAN) of the estimators.